 Pet Ear Infections

-Ear infections are extremely common, however, they are never normal.
+Ear infections are extremely common; however, they are never normal.
 In other words, they do not just happen.
 There is always a predisposing factor or underlying cause which has created the conditions for an ear infection to take place.
 Knowing the conditions which create ear infections will help you understand how to avoid them from coming back.
-Humidity, moisture, excess debris in the ears, and even fleas are some of the predisposing factors for developing an ear infection.
+Humidity, moisture, excess debris in the ears and even fleas are some of the predisposing factors for developing an ear infection.

-Other underlying causes of ear infections in pets include hypothyroid disease in dogs and ear mites in kittens.
+Other underlying causes of ear infections in pets include a hypothyroid disease in dogs and ear mites in kittens.
 Hypothyroid dogs are often overweight, lethargic, have poor skin coats, and may have a history of vomiting.
 Ear mites are often a cause of ear infections in kittens and often result in a “coffee ground” appearance to the debris inside your kitten’s ears.
-Ear mites are itchy and your kitten will likely shake his back leg when you rub his ears.
+Ear mites are itchy, and your kitten will likely shake his back leg when you rub his ears.

-At World of Animals, we understand that ear cytologies (looking at a sample under a microscope), is an essential part of the diagnostic work-up for ear infections.
+At World of Animals, we understand that ear cytology (looking at a sample under a microscope) is a crucial part of the diagnostic workup for ear infections.
 While there are many underlying causes of ear infections, the result is an overgrowth of yeast or bacteria inside your pet’s ears.
-By identifying yeast, the shape of the bacteria present, mites, and if any cells are noted we can provide the most appropriate medication for treating your pet’s ear infection.
+By identifying yeast, the shape of the bacteria present, mites, and if any cells are noted, we can provide the most appropriate medication for treating your pet’s ear infection.

-Jeffrey Stupine, V.M.D
+Jeffrey Stupine, V.M.D.